hmdlab/molearnA/README.md

 * by results/model/molearn_network_1000_from_Try-A.pth (Labeled by A) and x is 0.49 ((50 -1)/100). y ranges from 0 to 1 by 0.01 interval. <br>
 * It is noted that, before further analyses, each of generated conformations should be refined  <br>
 * by using molecular mechanics simulations such as QRNAS to relax unexpected steric distortions <br>
-* (see for details Ikuo Kurisaki, Michiaki Hamada (2025).
-Deep learning generates apo RNA conformations with cryptic ligand binding site, bioRxiv(https://doi.org/10.1101/2025.01.07.631832)). <br>
+* (see for details Hybrid molecular dynamics–deep generative framework expands apo RNA ensembles toward cryptic ligand-binding conformations: application to HIV-1 TAR, bioRxiv (https://www.biorxiv.org/content/10.1101/2025.01.07.631832v8)). <br>

 ## Reference ##